apache/yunikorn-site/docs/developer_guide/build.md

 ## Locally run the integrated scheduler

 When you have a local development environment setup you can run the scheduler in your local kubernetes environment.
-This has been tested in a Docker desktop with docker for desktop and Minikube.
+This has been tested in a Docker desktop with 'Docker for desktop' and Minikube.
 See the [environment setup guide](developer_guide/env_setup.md) for further details.

 ```
 make run